gnolang/gnochess/tutorial/01_getting_started/README.md

 GAS USED:   105451
 ```

-If you now try refreshing the page you loaded, you should see the value of
+If you now try refreshing the first page you loaded, you should see the value of
 `Counter` updated to 1.

 ## Recap